Krishnanagar, Agartala: Schools

-A set up is there for two days weekly market every Tuesday and Friday in front of MAGNET CLUB.

-This place is very popular among the youngsters and a very common place for hanging out.
+Culture

 Krishna Nagar is populated with both Tripuris and Bengalis living in harmony with each other.
 The biggest festival Durga Puja is celebrated with much devotion and enjoyment by local clubs like Skylark Club, Magnet Club, Sanghati Club, Red Lotus Club, Pole Star Club, New Boys Club, Cosmopolitan Club, Nine Bullet Club, KBC, Krishnanagar Club, UBST, Jewels Association, etc. Among these Magnet Club, Sanghati Club, Cosmopolitan Club are some of the Best local clubs.

 Similarly Christmas is celebrated with the same manner in Agartala city by Baptist church, Suparibagan, Krishna Nagar.

-Languages both Kokborak & Bengali are spoken in this locality.
-Nowadays lot of outsiders are migrating in Krishna Nagar.
+Kokborak and Bengali are spoken in this locality.